acasado86/qr-user-login/readme.txt

 == Installation ==
 For use this plugin, users have be assigned to "QR Login" user group.
 It is also possible to give other groups this capability (QR Login Capability).

+== Screenshots ==

+1. QR is displayed on the user profile page.
+2. Select which roles can log via QR.

 == Changelog ==

 = 1.0 =